-- Start Year: The year in which the simulation begins is 2015 - Base Year: The year in which a federal project would be constructed and benefits would begin accruing is 2020 - Period of Analysis: 50 years (2020 to 2070) - Discount Rate: 3.125% FY2016 Federal Water Resources Discount Rate - Damage Functions: Damage functions developed by the Institute for Water Resources (IWR), Coastal Storm Damage Workshop (CSDW), Coastal Storm Damage Relationships Based on Expert Opinion Elicitation in 2002, were used. - Coastal Armor: - Existing armor set at the lot level will protect the damage elements in that lot until failure is triggered.
+- Start Year: The year in which the simulation begins is 2015 - Base Year: The year in which a Federal project would be constructed, and benefits would begin accruing, is 2020 - Period of Analysis: 50 years (2020 to 2070) - Discount Rate: 3.125% FY2016 Federal Water Resources Discount Rate (though plan screening was completed at 3.125%, the annual costs and benefits of the Recommended Plan were recomputed at the FY17 discount rate of 2.875% in accordance with the expected Chief's Report signing date; refer to the Executive Summary). - Damage Functions: Damage functions developed by the Institute for Water Resources (IWR), Coastal Storm Damage Workshop (CSDW), and Coastal Storm Damage Relationships Based on Expert Opinion Elicitation in 2002, were used. - Coastal Armor: - o Existing armor set at the lot level will protect the damage elements in that lot until failure is triggered.
 If the armor fails, structures will be subject to damages until the armor is rebuilt. - o For lots without armor, state permit requirements for armor construction determine if a lot is able to be protected by armor, or not, once erosion reaches the seaward edge of the lot. - Number of Times Rebuilding Allowed: The maximum number of structure rebuilds can be specified for damage elements.
 Based on the assumed likeliness that certain types of damage elements will eventually stop being rebuilt by property owners, the following are number of times that rebuilding is allowed for certain types of damage elements: - o Dune Walks: 10x - o All Other Damage Elements: 99x - Future value of structures: The future structure inventory and values are the same as the existing condition.
 This conservative approach neglects any increase in value due to future development.
 Due to the uncertainty involved in projections of future development, using the existing inventory is considered conservative for Florida where coastal development has historically increased in density and value.